Airline meal: 1950s: Class differentiation and the flight attendant as familiar icon

-1960s: Rapid Industrialisation
+1960s: Rapid industrialisation

-As jets began to fly at higher altitudes, in-flight meal caterers had to curb the problem of decreased taste bud sensitivity amongst passengers.
-The low humidity in cabins would affect passengers’ sense of smell, thus affecting ability to taste.
+As jets began to fly at higher altitudes, in-flight meal caterers faced the problem of decreased taste bud sensitivity amongst passengers.
+The low humidity in cabins would affect passengers' sense of smell, thus affecting ability to taste.
 Thus, menus with stronger tasting food and beverages had to be devised and served.
 Cheaper wines were found to be tastier than more expensive varieties when consumed at cruising altitude.

 Cathay Pacific was one of the first international airlines to pivot from solely serving traditional cuisines, which were long seen as comfort food for the stress and unfamiliarity of travel.
 The airline had shark fin soup, kangaroo tail soup and even flaming baked Alaska on its menu.
 Aviation observers note that Cathay might have had the liberty to make this decision due to its non-membership in the IATA.
 Regardless, the Hong Kong carrier has since stopped serving and shipping shark fin on board their flights.

 In 1969, the Boeing 747 jetliner was introduced to commercial aviation.
-362 passengers were serviced by a total of 6 galleys.
+362 passengers were serviced by a total of six galleys.
 Rolling carts also made their maiden appearance— and although these carts were first thought to increase the efficiency of meal service, the increased number of passengers meant that there was no significant decrease in meal service times.

 Rapid industrialisation also forced airlines to come up with strategies to serve the most number of passengers in the shortest possible time.
 Economy classes across the board switched from glassware to plastic to minimise the need for washing and cleaning, while smaller, bite-size food like sandwiches were frequently served so that passengers would finish their meals quicker.